kermitt2/arxiv_harvester/README.md

 python3 arxiv_harvester/harvester.py --metadata arxiv-metadata-oai-snapshot.json.zip --config config.json
 ```

-To reset an existing harvesting and starts the harvesting again from scratch:
+To reset an existing harvesting and starts the harvesting again from scratch, add the `--reset` argument:

 ```sh
 python3 arxiv_harvester/harvester.py --metadata arxiv-metadata-oai-snapshot.json.zip --config config.json --reset
 ```

-## Incremental update
+## Interrupted harvesting / Incremental update

-Launching the harvesting command on an interrupted harvesting will resume the harvesting automatically where it stops.
+Launching the harvesting command on an interrupted harvesting will resume the harvesting automatically where it stopped.

-If the arXiv metadata file has been updated to a newer version, launching the harvesting command on the updated metadata file will harvest only the new and updated (new latest version) articles.
+If the arXiv metadata file has been updated to a newer version (downloaded from [https://www.kaggle.com/Cornell-University/arxiv](https://www.kaggle.com/Cornell-University/arxiv) or generated with [arxiv-public-dataset OAI harvester](https://github.com/mattbierbaum/arxiv-public-datasets#article-metadata), launching the harvesting command on the updated metadata file will harvest only the new and updated (new latest version) articles.

 ## Resource file organization

-The organization of harvested files permits a direct access based on the arxiv identifier.
+The organization of harvested files permits a direct access to the PDF based on the arxiv identifier.
 More particularly, the Open Access link given for an arXiv resource by [Unpaywall](https://unpaywall.org/) is enough to create a direct access path.
 It also avoids storing too many files in the same directory for performance reasons.

 The stored PDF is always the most recent version.
 There is no need to know what is the exact latest version (an information that we don't have with the Unpaywall arXiv full text links for example).
 The local metadata file for the article gives the version number of the stored PDF.